AslinurK/Weather-Dashboard/README.md

 # Weather-Dashboard

-Used the OpenWeather API to retrieve weather data for cities.
+-Used the OpenWeather API to retrieve weather data for cities.
 The documentation includes a section called "How to start" that provides basic setup and usage instructions.
 Used localStorage to store any persistent data.

+-The link to the deployed website is https://aslinurk.github.io/Weather-Dashboard/.